DataDog/integrations-core/trend_micro_email_security/README.md

 This integration ingests the following logs:

-- Policy events and detection - This logs provide information about policy events and detection, allowing you to monitor and respond to potential security threats effectively.
+- Policy events and detection - These logs provide information about policy events and detection, allowing you to monitor and respond to potential security threats effectively.
-- Mail tracking - This logs provide information about email activities, including accepted and blocked traffic, allowing you to track email messages that have passed through the system and monitor their delivery status.
+- Mail tracking - These logs provide information about email activities, including accepted and blocked traffic, allowing you to track email messages that have passed through the system and monitor their delivery status.

 Use out-of-the-box dashboards to visualize detailed insights into email traffic analysis, real-time threat detection, security detection and observation, and compliance monitoring.

 ## Setup

-### Generate API Credentials in Trend Micro Email Security
+### Generate API credentials in Trend Micro Email Security

 1. Log on to the Trend Micro Email Security administrator console.
 2. Navigate to **Administration** > **Service Integration** > **API Access**.